HuskyCougar/ndjson-utilities/README.md

 album_tracks = json[ "music" ][ "album" ][ "tracks" ]
 ```

-## print_nested_structure.py
+## print_nested_data.py

-This is a script that uses the `print_nested_structure` function and reads NDJSON data from either a file or standard input (STDIN).
+This is a script that uses the `print_nested_data` function and reads NDJSON data from either a file or standard input (STDIN).
 It deconstructs the data structure, similar to what was shown above.

 I have an alias for this script in my bash run com file (.bashrc).
 Here's how to set it up: